 MMus (Eastman USA), GRSM, ARCM (Perf hons), ARCM (Teacher's hons) FRSA, FISM

 Madeleine Mitchell has a distinguished career as violin soloist, chamber musician, dedicated teacher and artistic director.
-She has performed in some 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.
+She has performed in 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.

-She's taught Practical Skills and now frequently chairs examination panels, coaches chamber music and mentors students in the Centre for Performance Science.
-She is the violin professor leading on the major EU funded research project, TELMI.
+She's taught Practical Skills and frequently chaired examination panels, coaches chamber music and mentors students in the Centre for Performance Science.
+She was the violin professor leading on the major EU funded research project, TELMI.
 Madeleine was a Junior Exhibitioner (on piano and violin) and Foundation Scholar at the RCM, winning the Tagore Gold Medal and other prizes.
 As Fulbright/ITT Fellow to New York, she was awarded a Master's degree, studying at the Eastman and Juilliard schools, with Dorothy DeLay, Donald Weilerstein and Sylvia Rosenberg as her graduate assistant.
-She gives master classes worldwide and has given lecture-recitals and lectures including the Institute of Musical Research/CMPCP at King's College.
+She gives master classes worldwide and has given lecture-recitals and lectures including the Institute of Musical Research/CMPCP.
 She has served on the jury of international competitions and young musicians' awards.
-She teaches on courses such as Dartington International Summer School, Orfeo Music Festival and Language and Music for Life 2019, is Consultant at the Royal Welsh College of Music and Drama and Visiting Lecturer at City, University of London.
+She teaches on courses including, Orfeo Music Festival and Language and Music for Life, is Consultant at the Royal Welsh College of Music and Drama and Visiting Lecturer at City, University of London.

-FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards), Violin Muse, 3 albums for Naxos - Alwyn Chamber Music and the violin music of Howard Blake with the composer; British Treasures - romantic early 20C violin sonatas; Hummel violin sonatas, Frank Bridge chamber music and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording.
+FiddleSticks (Harrison Violin Concerto with Percussion Orchestra etc, shortlisted for Grammy and BBC Music Awards); Violin Muse, three albums for Naxos - Alwyn Chamber Music, the violin music of Howard Blake with the composer and Grace Williams Chamber Music with the London Chamber Ensemble - no.2 in the Classical Charts 2019; British Treasures - romantic early 20th-century violin sonatas; Hummel violin sonatas, Frank Bridge chamber music; and Messiaen Quartet for the End of Time in the group she formed with Joanna MacGregor - the widely recommended recording.

 Faculties / departments: Strings